-- Kraft.
-Made from 100% recycled paper, kraft paper gives off a rustic vibe.
-Commonly, this paper type is used for flyers that are concerned with green-related matters, as its production is environmentally-friendly.
+- Recycled.
+Made from 100% recycled paper, the Eco Flyers in our Solopress Green range are also carbon offset.
+Commonly, this paper type is used for Flyers that are concerned with green-related matters, as its production is environmentally-friendly.

 As well as these common paper types, here are a number of popular paper finishes that you can usually choose between:

 - Laminated.
 Add shine and protection to your Flyer design with a laminated finish.
 It not only grasps the attention of your recipients but adds a retainable quality.

 - Spot UV.
 Making an impact is easy with a Spot UV finish, which uses a special coating to highlight key elements of your Flyer to dazzling effect.